rchicoli/docker-log-elasticsearch/README.md

 }
 ```

-b. by providing a directory with different grok patterns in it or just a single file, e.g:
+b. by providing a directory with different grok patterns in it or just a single file, e.g.:

 At first, you have to place the file or directory inside the docker's rootfs.
 It is up to you to choose the right way to do it.
 You could link the file, mount the directory or simply copy it inside `/var/lib/docker/plugin/<plugin-id>/rootfs/`.
 Afterwards you can pass it as following: